HerrSchtevie/Journals-of-Jyggalag/Tool Running Guide.md

 (![image](https://github.com/user-attachments/assets/44a9d589-48a2-4d14-9cca-f628f986f52d)

-✅ Keep these disabled for noe, even after the ParallaxGen step is complete.
+✅ Keep these disabled for now, even after the ParallaxGen step is complete.

 ---